jpuentes421/jpuentes421/README.md

 ## Objective
-My journey as an entry level security analyst has led me to hone my skills in critical thinking and problem solving.
+My journey as an associate security analyst has led me to hone my skills in critical thinking and problem solving.
 My goal is to acquire the ComptTIA Security+ certification to demonstrate my dedication and passion for cybersecurity.

 ## Skills